Mishkun/jetpack-compose-faq/README.md

 ---

-## 🤔 How do I access image assets in composables?
+## 🤔 How do I access vector assets in composables?

 ☝️ Vector assets can be aquired with `val vector = +vectorResource(vectorResourceId)`